 The Palestinian Refugees Volunteer Program is a great opportunity for a wide range of people, from students to retirees, who are passionate about human rights and wish to work directly with Palestinian refugees in the West Bank.
-Volunteers in this program will work with Palestinian children, youth, and women primarily to enhance their skill sets and provide education in one of the refugee camps around the city of Hebron.
+Volunteers in this program will primarily work with Palestinian children, youth, and women to enhance their skill sets and provide education in one of the refugee camps around the city of Hebron.

 What Does Joining Us Mean?